 How important do you think music is to your creative process?

-I enjoy working to music, reacting and responding it through gesture and mark making, but i definitely don’t mind working in silence either.
+I enjoy working to music, reacting and responding to it through gesture and mark making, but i definitely don’t mind working in silence either.

 1. Jack White – “Lazaretto”